martijnd/featherlog/packages/sdk/README.md

 **Options:**

 - `project-id` (string, required): Your unique project identifier

+**Note:** The SDK uses origin-based authentication.
+Make sure to configure allowed origins for your project in the Featherlog admin panel.
+The SDK automatically sends the `Origin` header with requests.

+**Endpoint Configuration:**

-- `endpoint` (string, optional): The Featherlog server endpoint.
-If not provided, automatically determined based on `NODE_ENV`:
+The endpoint is automatically determined based on `NODE_ENV`:

 - `development` (or unset): Uses `FEATHERLOG_ENDPOINT` env var or defaults to `http://localhost:3000/api/logs`
-  - `production`: Uses `FEATHERLOG_ENDPOINT` env var or defaults to `https://lekkerklooien.nl/api/logs`
+- `production`: Uses `FEATHERLOG_ENDPOINT` env var or defaults to `https://featherlog.lekkerklooien.nl/api/logs`

-You can also set the `FEATHERLOG_ENDPOINT` environment variable to override the default endpoint for your environment.
+You can override the endpoint by setting the `FEATHERLOG_ENDPOINT` environment variable.

 ### `logger.error(message: string, metadata?: LogMetadata)`